influx6/btclistings/README.md

 ## Chosen API

 I chose to use [Coin API](https://www.coinapi.io/) as the rating API integration for the project.
-So you will need to provide these as either an environment variable `COIN_API_TOKEN` or as part of a `.env` file.
+So you will need to provide this as either an environment variable `COIN_API_TOKEN` or as part of a `.env` file.

 Coin API seems to have a hard requirements on request hit based on accounts, so might quickly hit limit